 Devices

-Icon to enter "Connected devices" page
+Icon to enter "Connected Devices" page

-The right part is where you find some windows, each dedicated to a specific functionality.
+• Right (Details): Contains multiple windows, each dedicated to a specific functionality.

 Live View